haydenridd/zig-rtt/README.md

 See the [example](rp2040_example) for more information on using this package.

 ## TODO:
-- Switch MicroZig submodule in example to a tagged release in `build.zig.zon` once `0.13.0` or higher gets released
 - Support for CPUs with caches (cache alignment + cache access considerations) to mirror the `SEGGER_RTT_CPU_CACHE_LINE_SIZE` and `SEGGER_RTT_UNCACHED_OFF` macros in original Segger source
 - Support for virtual terminals supported by RTT viewer
 - Support for ANSI terminal color escape codes supported by RTT viewer